 Trish: Don’t buck the system.
 Take it seriously, be polite and respectful.
 Ask for help.
 If you do these things, they will help you navigate the complexities of the process.

-Chris: Can you explain who should be using a shared kitchen?
+Chris: As small business consultants in Austin, we are lucky that our business owners can use shared resources like co-working and shared kitchens.
+Can you explain who should be using a shared kitchen?

 Trish: There are a lot of variables but if you’re a consumer product good and you’re launching a product, and you’re not financially prepared to immediately build out a kitchen or launch with a co-packer, then a shared kitchen is a good affordable option to get you going.
 It can also be a collaborative space in which to gain knowledge from others who are farther down the road.
 I still remember, when we started, our first client was Michi Ramen.
 They had a Japanese chef who would come in for 12 hours at a time to make broth.
 An hourly kitchen rental was perfect for them.